jasonllai/LLM-Powered-Summer-Home-Recommender/README.md

 ## How it works

 - Recommender (`backend/domain/recommender.py`):
-  - Scores listings by tag affinity to the user’s preferred environment, budget fit, and capacity match, then returns top 20.
+  - Scores listings by how closely the properties' attributes match the user’s preferred environment, budget, and group size, then returns top 20.
 - Filters (`backend/domain/filters.py`):
-  - Applies field equality/inclusion checks and optional availability window logic.
+  - Checks for properties that are an exact match to the user's selected filters.
 - Domain (`backend/domain/rental_management.py`):
-  - Users/properties/bookings CRUD and date consistency; persists into JSON files in `data/`.
+  - Users/properties/bookings CRUD and date consistency; saves into JSON files in `data/`.
 - AI (`backend/ai/service.py`):
-  - Uses OpenRouter for both chat suggestions and structured property generation with strict schema and coherence constraints.
+  - Uses OpenRouter for both chat suggestions and property generation.

 ---